 You may go to the website and register today (be sure you select the correct unique number) and you will be notified by email when the first studies are posted online.
-For more information on the Subject Pool, see the Marketing Department website: http://www.mccombs.utexas.edu/dept/marketing/undergrad/subjectpool.asp

 You are strongly encouraged to participate in these studies.
 It is a good way to get exposed to marketing research and it is valuable to understanding marketing and consumer behavior.
-These opportunities are offered throughout the semester, but will end on November 23rd, so plan ahead.
+These opportunities are offered throughout the semester, but will end on before December 5th, so plan ahead.
 Those not interested in participating in a research study may choose a research paper option (see the above website for details).

 Questions regarding extra credit?
-Email Crystal Lee, the Subject Pool Coordinator, at hyunjung.lee@utexas.edu.
+Email Eunjoo Han, the Subject Pool Coordinator, at eunjoo.han@utexas.edu